| TSC InterpolationTSC interpolation for more accurate time recordingNTP is one of my interests, and while that program works very well on both

 as above except using Win-8 GetSystemTimePreciseAsFileTime function call version

+instead of TSC version.
 Routine: NowUTCfromGetSystemTime - (actual name: NowUTC)

 function NowUTC: TDateTime;